TRANSPORT AIR-ROAD-SEA

 There are no metered taxi’s on Flores.
 You can take a car from the airport, ferrylanding or busterminal and sometimes from hotels but rates are much higher than the “real” taxi’s you find on Java of Bali for example.

-Airport "taxi's" in Bajawa, Ende, Labuan Bajo, Larantuka and Maumere will charge around Rp 70.000 per person.
+Airport "taxi's" in Bajawa, Ende, Labuan Bajo, Larantuka and Maumere will charge between Rp 60.000 and Rp 150.000 depending on town and distance.

 Travel (shared "taxi")